LoyolaChicagoBooks/introcs-csharp/rst/cmdline-execution.rst

 between operating systems
 with its ``File``, ``Path``, and ``Directory`` classes.

-If you leave MonoDevelop and go to the command line as described in :ref:`commandline`, then you are exposed to the differences between the operating systems.  *Look over that section.*
+If you leave Xamarin Studio and go to the command line as described in :ref:`commandline`, then you are exposed to the differences between the operating systems.  *Look over that section.*

-Thus far we have let MonoDevelop hide what actually is happening when you execute a program.
+Thus far we have let Xamarin Studio hide what actually is happening when you execute a program.
 The natural environment for the text-based programs we are writing is the command line.
-We need to get outside MonoDevelop.
+We need to get outside Xamarin Studio.

 #.
 To show off the transition, first build or run the ``addition1`` example project
-    from inside MonoDevelop.
+    from inside Xamarin Studio.
 #.
 Open a terminal on a Mac or a Mono Command Prompt console in Windows.
 #.
 Following the
     :ref:`commandline`,